shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 # Implementation 🧩

 ## Steps
-* Write simple smart contract for NFT using solidity.
-Smart contract exposes createToken method which takes in Arweave transactionId
+* Update createToken method in smart contract in web3/contracts/MirrorClone.sol.
+Smart contract takes in Arweave transactionId
-* Write unit test for createToken functionality
+* Make sure unit tests for smart contract are passing
-* Add createToken smart contract call to handleSubmit in CreatePostForm right after successfull creation of entry on Arweave.
+* Update `web3/scripts/deploy.ts` with functionality to deploy MirrorClone smart contract to testnet.
-* Create a NFTDetails component in which you retrieve tokenId for given transactionId and it's owner.
-You can display tokenId to the user to indicate that entry has a token associated with it.
+* Add `createToken` smart contract call to handleSubmit in CreatePostForm right after successfull creation of entry on Arweave.
+As mentioned above this method takes in Arweave transactionId.

 ##### _Listing 6.1: Code for minting a post NFT_
 >>>>>>> Insert code here